jericirenej/batch-rename/README.md

 Preview numeric transform with exclude option and a custom baseIndex.
 Folder path set implicitly.

-`node batchRename.mjs -Dd --exclude "excludedName" -b 100 "folder"`
+`node batchRename.mjs -Dn --exclude "excludedName" -b 100 "folder"`

 Append creation date to files in the current folder and specify a custom separator.